 Xavier-Marie Bonnot has a PhD in History and Sociology, and two Masters degrees in History and French Literature.
 The First Fingerprint is the first of a quartet of De Palma novels and has won two literary awards in France.

 Oliver Bottini was born in 1965.
-Four of his novels, including THE ZEN MURDER and THE SUMMER MURDERS pf the Black Forest Investigations have been awarded the German Crime Fiction Prize.
+Four of his novels, including ZEN AND THE ART OF MURDER and A SUMMER OF MURDER of the Black Forest Investigations have been awarded the German Crime Fiction Prize.
 In addition his novels have been awarded the Stuttgarter Krimipreis, the Tukan-Preis and the Friedrich-Glauser Preis.
 He lives in Berlin. www.bottini.de

 Chochana Boukhobza is a novelist of Tunisian-Jewish descent.
 Her first novel, A Summer in Jerusalem, won the Prix Mediterranée in 1986.
 Her second novel Le Cri was a finalist for the 1987 Prix Femina.
 Alison Anderson's translations include Muriel Barbery's bestselling novel The Elegance of the Hedgehog and The Breakers by Claudie Gallay, from MacLehose Press.